ares201005/dolphin/README.md

 Copyright (c)  Yu Zhang, PhD,  The University of Hong Kong
                     Email: zhyhku@gmail.com

- Department of Chemistry & Center of Bio-inspired Energy Science,
+ Department of Chemistry & Center for Bio-inspired Energy Science,
                      Northwestern University

 This proggram (module) implements the Poisson-Nernst-Planck and Navier-Stokes